Stanislav-Mot/internship/README.md

 # REST CRUD API with Spring and Postgres For 'task tracker'

-## Steps to Setup with Docker Compose
+## Steps to Set up with Docker Compose

 **1. Clone the application**